Like it takes a village to raise a child, it also takes more than one marketing element for a marketer to achieve their mission: conversions.

 There are also two CTA options available to you - giving the audience the freedom of choice to know more about the products in the way they want to.

 The best calls to action are the ones your reader can look at after being introduced to your brand and service or product and say, ‘yep, I want to be more engaged.’
-They appear at just the right time in just the right place and are a natural sequential step for your reader in discovering more about your brand.
+This type of call appears at just the right time in just the right place and is a natural sequential step for your reader in discovering more about your brand.